Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Evaluation

-\textbf{Qualitative assessment of LLM recommendations. } To better understand the strengths and limitations of our AI-based recommendation system, we conducted a pattern analysis using data from three reading passages: Reading 1 (R1), Reading 3 (R3), and Reading 5 (R5).
+\textbf{Qualitative assessment of CEFR model recommendations. } To better understand the strengths and limitations of our AI-based recommendation system, we conducted a pattern analysis using data from three reading passages: Reading 1 (R1), Reading 3 (R3), and Reading 5 (R5).
 We compared the language features that EFL readers highlighted as confusing with those that the system automatically recommended.

-\autoref{tab:ai_confusion_examples} shows the examples of keywords/phrases that the LLMs predicted to be what the EFL readers may not know.
-We identify three patterns about LLMs based on the analysis of keywords that are detected and missed by the LLM.
+\autoref{tab:ai_confusion_examples} shows the examples of keywords/phrases that the CEFR models predicted to be what the EFL readers may not know.
+We identify three patterns about CEFR models based on the analysis of keywords that are detected and missed.
 This comparative analysis revealed three dominant types of learner confusion: rare or invented terms (C1), idiomatic and figurative expressions (C2), and polysemous common words (C3).
-First, in context-related terms, the LLMs can detect some of the elements, but also fail to miss a large part of them, depending on differing types of texts.
-It correctly identified terms like \textit{unDursleyish} (R1), \textit{spectacle} (R3), and a variety of domain-specific vocabulary from R5 such as \textit{deep learning}, \textit{representation learning}, \textit{feature extractor}, and \textit{motifs}.
-However, it also missed other important terms such as \textit{arsenal}, \textit{deterrence}, which appeared multiple times in learner feedback.

-Second, in idioms and figurative expressions, the LLM demonstrated strength in capturing figurative or non-literal phrases such as \textit{they just didn’t hold with such nonsense} (R1), \textit{toyed with} (R3), and \textit{the idea has gone from fringe to mainstream} (R3).
-These expressions often require cultural or idiomatic knowledge, which EFL readers found challenging.
-Nonetheless, other figurative expressions like \textit{talked down} and \textit{mused} (R3) were not captured by the system.
+First, under CEFR-based recommendation (>B2), the system retrieves many context-related terms but still misses a few, depending on text type.
+It correctly surfaced items such as \textit{Grunnings} and \textit{tawny} (R1), and from R3: \textit{deterrence}, \textit{spectacle}, \textit{calculus}, \textit{arsenal}, and \textit{flashpoint}; R5 yielded \textit{motifs} and \textit{detection}.
+In contrast, nonce or short forms like \textit{unDursleyish} (R1) and \textit{nukes} (R3) were “missed.”
+Given that \textit{unDursleyish} lacks a stable lexical entry, which makes CEFR estimation uncertain, we heuristically assign it B2; both terms therefore fall at or below our >B2 gate and are not recommended by design.

-Third, the system struggled the most with polysemous words, common words whose meanings shift depending on context.
-While it successfully surfaced \textit{reassure} (R3), it failed to identify other high-frequency yet semantically complex words such as \textit{dull}, \textit{neck}, and \textit{bear} (R1) all of which confused learners.
+Second, for idioms and figurative language, the system captured expressions such as \textit{didn’t hold with such nonsense} (R1), \textit{toyed with}, \textit{The idea has gone from fringe to mainstream}, and \textit{may be an explosive political spectacle} (R3).
+The phrase \textit{talked down} (R3) was not captured, but it is B1 and thus intentionally filtered out under the current threshold.